cellrank.estimators.GPCCA¶

 : Nothing, just plots the figure.
 Optionally saves it based on

-- GPCCA.plot_lineage_drivers(lineage, n_genes=8, use_raw=False, ascending=False, ncols=None, title_fmt='{gene} qval={qval:.4e}', figsize=None, dpi=None, save=None, **kwargs)#
+- GPCCA.plot_lineage_drivers(lineage, n_genes=8, use_raw=False, ascending=False, ncols=None, title_fmt='{gene} qval={qval:.4e}', figsize=None, dpi=None, save=None, **kwargs)¶

-Plot lineage drivers discovered by
+Plot lineage drivers.

 lineage (